top of page

 Your pregnancy jobs – 3.
 Mobilise and Relax

 Keeping your abs nice and relaxed and mobilising your thoracic spine and upper body will help to give more room for bub and help divert stress away from that connective tissue.
 Need ideas?
-We have online classes for all our women in the shire (Woolooware), Bondi and Cammeray!
+We have online classes for all our women in the Bondi and Cammeray!

 3. Postpartum diastasis is unlikely due to anything you did or didn’t do